Scream It Like You Mean It

-Scream It Like You Mean It was an annual tour put on by founders and owners Dave Shapiro of Los-Angeles-based The Agency Group Ltd. and Matthew Stewart of Washington, D.C.-based Outerloop Management.
-Yogi Allgood was also a founder, owner, and creator of this tour from 2010 to 2013, but has since left Outerloop.
+Scream It Like You Mean It was an annual tour put on by founders and owners Dave Shapiro of Los-Angeles–based The Agency Group Ltd. and Matthew Stewart of Washington, D.C.–based Outerloop Management.
+Anthony "Yogi" Allgood was also a founder, owner, and creator of this tour from 2010 to 2013, but has since left Outerloop.
 Stewart also left in January 2014.

-The national tour throughout 2010-2011 reached the United States and Europe, and 2012-2013 reached throughout the United States.
+The national tour throughout 2010–2011 reached the United States and Europe, and 2012–2013 reached throughout the United States.
 According to co-owner Stewart, "the whole point of this tour and the reason we're doing this for the third straight year is because we try our hardest to make [the tour] a positive experience for both the fans and the artists on it."
 Stewart also mentioned that "in 2012 or 2013 we’d like to have the tour in the US, Europe, and Australia.
 We’d like to make it a world brand."